adilmohak/fcm-image-segmentation/README.md

 - Install requirements: `pip install -r requirements.txt`
 - Now you can run each script one-by-one: For example, `python fcm_s1_segmenter.py`

-## If you find it something usefull, support me with your star :)
+## I hope you learn something from this project, and if you do, give that star a click :)

 # Thanks!